 And when you figure out why, circle back around and ask for the sale again in light of this new information.
-Just because they say “no” once, it doesn’t mean they won’t say “yes” later on.
+Just because they say “no” once, it doesn’t mean they won’t say “yes” later.

 If you figure out why they said no, you can figure out how to tailor your pitch around it.
-For example if it was related with budget, you can charge a lower up front fee and ask for the rest of the money towards the end of the project or when you hit specific milestones.
+For example, if it was related to the budget, you can charge a lower upfront fee and ask for the rest of the money towards the end of the project or when you hit specific milestones.
 Or if you want to make things simple, you can just reduce the scope of your work and fit it within their budget.

 If they beat around the bush, then just be blunt: “Do you want me to help you make more money?
 If so, what is it going to take to start an engagement?”
 The key is not to take “no” for an answer.

 Key takeaway: No just means “not right now”.
 There is always a way to make a deal work out.
-Sometimes you have to be flexible with your pricing, or offer a performance based deal with your costs covered upfront.
-Just don’t give up when people say now.
+Sometimes you have to be flexible with your pricing or offer a performance-based deal with your costs covered upfront.
+Just don’t give up when people say no.

 Common mistakes people make when using this strategy